kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

 ## Further Improvements

-We have created a simple Dapp that can create a wallet, send a transaction, and interact with a smart contract.
+In this tutorial we created a dapp that creates a wallet, sends a transaction, and interacts with a smart contract.
 Using Ethersjs, we are able to interact with the Ethereum blockchain with ease and expand to more complex use cases.
 Further improvements to this demo that we have created would be to create a better design, add more wallet integrations, and separation of concerns between the wallet and contract component.
 With this demo app, you can now include a wallet app by just including the wallet web component in your dapp.

-Ethersjs is a powerful tool and a strong alternative to web3 for dApp development.
+Ethers.js is a powerful tool and a strong alternative to web3 for dApp development.
 The small compact library makes creating dApps a breeze, taking all the heavy lifting off of the developer's shoulders and making it easier to focus on the smart contract or website design.
-For more information on Ethersjs, checkout out the [documentation](https://docs.ethers.io/ethers.js/html/index.html).
+For more information on Ethers.js, checkout out the [documentation](https://docs.ethers.io/ethers.js/html/index.html).